 They call it “running” errands for a reason – we commonly would like to get through them as quickly as possible!
-But when it comes to picking up prescription medications, slowing down and spending more time at your neighborhood pharmacy to consult with the pharmacist, instead of buzzing through the drive-through, is important – particularly for the elderly who more often than not take a variety of medications.
+But when it comes to picking medication management, slowing down and spending more time at your neighborhood pharmacy to consult with the pharmacist, instead of buzzing through the drive-through, is important – particularly for the elderly who more often than not take a variety of medications.

 The following list of questions to ask the pharmacist is a good place to start to make sure both you and the loved one you’re caring for are equipped with the information required: